-Bielefeld is not the most lively city of Germany and neither is Arminia Bielefeld the most spectacular club.
-Still you can have an excellent Saturday here, if you - just like us - believe in the holy trinity of beer, bratwurst and Bundesliga football.
+Bielefeld is not Germany's most lively city and Arminia Bielefeld is not the most spectacular club either.
+However, you can have an excellent Saturday here, if you - just like us - believe in the holy trinity of beer, bratwurst and Bundesliga football.

 Arminia Bielefeld